Push Forward and Back

 Detailed Breakdown from the Creator of the Step

-PLUS, a bonus clip from Kelley's I Bloody Love My Zils course to help you with the special zil pattern for this step.
+PLUS, a bonus clip from Kelley's I Bloody Love My Zils course to help you with the special finger cymbal pattern for this step.

-Devi Mamak is troupe member and artistic director of the award winning Ghawazi Caravan, based in the Blue Mountains, NSW, since 2000.
+Devi Mamak is troupe member and artistic director of the award winning Caravan Dance Company (formerly known as Ghawazi Caravan), based in the Blue Mountains, NSW, since 2000.
 She is considered one of Australia’s premier Tribal Bellydance and American Tribal Style (ATS)® dancers, teachers and choreographers, having trained many of the top dancers in the genre.
 Devi has earned a reputation as a patient and thorough teacher.
 As a performer she is renowned for her strong stage presence and innovative, colourful choreographies.

 Highly sought after as a teacher and performer, Devi regularly teaches around Australia and NZ, Asia, Europe and the U.S.A.